-I must salute whoever concocted this story.
+I must give kudos whoever concocted this story.
 It caught most people off guard since no one has ever seen India participate in an international football game, especially the FIFA World Cup.
 This gave minute credence to the story to convince most little minds.
 Nevertheless, the reason India does not participate in the World Cup is that they do not qualify.

 So, it was a fable after all.
 It was not a true story.
 There was never a time India played Nigeria not to talk of scoring such a number of goals.
 It was one of “the football tales by moonlight” and I personally “salute” the initiator of this story.
-It would make a perfect Nollywood script for the Nigerian version of Shaolin soccer.
+It would make a perfect Nollywood script for the Nigerian version of Shaolin Soccer.
 In conclusion, the match never happened.